SyntaxRbx/SimpleRay/docs/intro.md

 ## About the documentation

-Keep in mind, this documentation is still a work in progress, the information may not be complete.
+Keep in mind, this documentation is still a work in progress, information may not be complete.